May 13, 2026, 2:25 pm | Read time: 5 minutes

-Some time ago, Olympic hero Matthias Steiner pointed out a topic that affects him personally: maltitol, an ingredient commonly used as a sugar substitute, can raise blood sugar levels.
+Some time ago, Olympic hero Matthias Steiner pointed out a topic that affects him personally: Maltitol, a common sugar substitute, can raise blood sugar levels.
 This is not only relevant for him as a type 1 diabetic but also for those who believe it is a sugar alternative without affecting glucose levels.
 In fact, some manufacturers deliberately use maltitol as a sweetener.
-I have reviewed the studies on this and explain the effects it can have on our bodies, whether it is unhealthy, and where potential benefits lie.
+I reviewed the studies and explain its effects on our body, whether it is unhealthy, and where potential benefits lie.
+I also asked Dr. Luisa Werner, a physician and nutritionist, for her assessment of maltitol.

 What Exactly Is Maltitol?

 Maltitol, also known as maltitol, belongs to the group of sugar alcohols, also called polyols.
 Like xylitol, mannitol, or erythritol, it is used as a sweetener and is listed as an additive under the designation E 965.
 In the food industry, it is mainly found in sugar-free or sugar-reduced candies, baked goods, and desserts.
-There, it serves multiple functions, such as a sweetener and as a moisture and structure provider.1
+It serves multiple functions, such as a sweetener and as a moisture and texture agent.1

 What Is Maltitol Made Of?